juste97/topic-modeling-pipeline/README.md

 # Topic Modeling Pipeline

 This repository contains a pipeline for topic modeling using [BERTopic](https://github.com/MaartenGr/BERTopic), a Python library for topic modeling with BERT embeddings.
-The pipeline includes preprocessing, tokenization, embedding generation, dimensionality reduction, clustering, and visualization.

 **Note: This is my first attempt at creating a class-based pipeline.
 If you have suggestions or best practices to share, please let me know!
 I'd greatly appreciate any feedback 😊**